Automated Clipping & Welding System

 Written by: APL

-A leading global supplier of automotive components and systems has approached RNA to design and develop semi-automated machinery to assemble and test a special range of automotive component assemblies.
+A leading global supplier of automotive components and systems has approached APL to design and develop semi-automated machinery to assemble and test a special range of automotive component assemblies.

 The project involved the supply of four machines, one of which was an automated clipping and welding system.
 This consisted of 2 high speed 6-axis robots for clip presentation and insertion, one welding robot with ultra-sonic welding head, 2 bowl feeding systems and 2 printers (see the picture below).